MarcLab1/PagingAndCachingExamples/README.md

 # PagingAndCachingExamples

-Compares custom paging approach vs the Paging3 Library for Jetpack Compose.
+Compares a custom paging approach vs the Paging3 Library for Jetpack Compose.
-RemoteMediator class in the Paging3 library used for caching responses.
+Implements the RemoteMediator class in the Paging3 library for caching responses.

 ## Concepts